Philips-Thompson Buildings

 Philips-Thompson Buildings was a set of two historic commercial buildings located at Wilmington, New Castle County, Delaware.
 They were built about 1884, and were two three-story, red brick buildings.
 They had a row of square decorative terra cotta tiles divides the second and third stories.
 They featured a corbelled brick cornice and sunburst decorations capping the central bays.
 The buildings housed a wholesale farm supply company, wholesale grocers and produce shops.
+It was added to the National Register of Historic Places in 1980.

 The buildings have been demolished.

-It was added to the National Register of Historic Places in 1980.
+A two-story office building now sits on the site that was originally built for First Chicago Bank but is now occupied by Chase Bank.